kilton/darcyai-sdk/DARCY_EXPLORER.md

 ## Open the Darcy AI Explorer

 Once your Darcy AI Explorer app is running, you can view the UI and use the app by visiting the following URL in any browser.
 Replace `YOUR.DEVICE.IP.ADDRESS` with the actual IP address of your device.
-See Darcy in action and explore what she can do!
+See Darcy AI in action and explore what it can do!
 ```
 http://YOUR.DEVICE.IP.ADDRESS:5000/
 ```